Daniel-Krueger/daniel-krueger.github.io/_posts/2023-07-31-simplification-of-missing-comment.md

 ```

 ## Multilingual texts
 You will find a code block at the top of the script with the standard error texts and the label of the continue button.
 You can modify these to your liking.
-If you wan't to add a new language you could execute the following in the browser developer tools and use the result as the "key".
+If you want to add a new language you could execute the following in the browser developer tools and use the result as the "key".
 ```javascript
 G_BROWSER_LANGUAGE.substr(0, 2)
 ```